himax25/Night_Museum_VR_project/README.md

 the user to move from a station to another station after watching videoes.
 The user is able to play and pause any video by clicking on the screen at each station.

-# User testing, feedbacking and changes
+# User testing, feedback and changes
 ## User testing for this VR Museum navigation
 I asked the 1st user to play this VR Museum and get some feedback from the user after trying this VR.
 * **Feedback:** the user had unexpected media playing in the middle of movement with waypoints.